league-curriculum/Motors/docs/source/brushed.md

 can help us with all of these problems.

-Our motor driver board has a cuircuit called an H-Bridge, because the circuit is compose of switches in the shape of an "H"
+Our motor driver board has a cuircuit called an H-Bridge, because the circuit is composed of switches in the shape of an "H"

 ![driverboard](/images/hbridge-top.png){.c200}